jayjuk/corvid/gameserver/README.md

 ### World

-Tracks the characters, players, objects and their state
+Tracks the entities, players, objects and their state

 ### Object

 Methods and attributes of objects in the game

-### Character
+### Entity

-A superclass which deals with state and behaviour of both non-player characters (NPCs) such as Merchants and human/AI players
+A superclass which deals with state and behaviour of both non-player characters (entities) such as Merchants and human/AI players

 ### Player

-A subclass of character which has additional attributes and behaviours only needed by active players of the game
+A subclass of entity which has additional attributes and behaviours only needed by active players of the game

 ### Merchant

-A subclass of character which has specific abilities (to buy and sell stuff)
+A subclass of entity which has specific abilities (to buy and sell stuff)

 ### Storage Manager